 Curriculum Link: https://www.christianbook.com/exploring-creation-with-biology-textbook/vicki-dincher/9781946506450/pd/506454?event=Homeschool|1002430

 This course is designed to be a college-prep biology class, covering the vocabulary of biology, a hands-on approach to the scientific method, the kingdoms of life, microscopy, biochemistry, cellular biology, molecular and Mendelian genetics, evolution, dissection, ecosystems and more.
-Students who take and understand this class will be very well prepared for continuing education in Advanced Anatomy and Physiology or any biology courses they may take in college.
-The class will consist of lecture and laboratory experience, which will include a combination of hands-on experimentation and demonstration to more clearly solidify understanding of the science of life.
+Students who successfully complete this class will be very well prepared for continuing education in Advanced Anatomy and Physiology or any biology courses they may take in college.
+The class will consist of lecture and laboratory experience, which will include a combination of hands-on experimentation, microscopy, and demonstration to more clearly solidify understanding of the incredible science of life.

 Cost: $130/$260